binarykore/blueflute/README.md

 ## About this Work Flow:

-* Blue Flute is just a Demo Website which is the currently up to date version of Laravel to Vercel Deployment Workflow..
+* Blue Flute is just a Demo Website / Project / Package which is the currently up to date version of Laravel to Vercel Deployment Workflow..

 ## Donations and Payments:
 <details>